MobileRoboticsSkoltech/mrob/README.md

 # skmr
-The Soltech Mobile Robotics library includes a core set of functionalities required for a unified framework in robotics.
-In addition, some of the research topics of our lab and their implemented algorithms is present in the current library, being a self-contained library for almost any robotics topic.
+The Skoltech Mobile Robotics library (skmr) is our common framework for implementing our robotics research and projects.
+It includes a core set of functionalities including perception, path planning and optimization.
+The present library is meant to be a self-contained library.

 ## Dependencies
-Eigen
+Eigen, C++'11

 ## Coding conventions
 Coding conventions are necessary to maintain homogeneity and readability across all the project.
 Here are some conventions that we _should_ follow: